 What is Industrial Engineering?

-Design and development of these systems requires the unique background of the Industrial Engineer.
 The process of engineering always starts with measurement.
-Where other engineers might measure temperatures, pressures or wind loads, the Industrial Engineer measures the time of a work cycle, dollar values of expenditures, rates of machine failures, and demand processes for finished goods.
-Usually the mathematical analysis must take into account risk and uncertainty to a larger extent than in other engineering fields.
-Computer simulation and optimization are often required.
-The concepts and techniques found in the Industrial Engineering curriculum have been selected to assist the student to develop the skills that meet the specific challenges of systems which involve managerial activities.
+Where other engineers might measure temperatures, pressures, or loads, the industrial engineer measures the time of a work cycle, the dollar value of expenditures, rates of machine failures, and demand for finished goods.
+Usually, the mathematical analysis must take into account risk and uncertainty to a larger extent than in other engineering fields.